 The average day for a safety specialist involves examining all facets of the workplace including tools, machinery, and current procedures to ensure that they meet government standards.
 The job may also include gathering samples of suspicious materials to test for toxicity.
 If issues are found, the safety specialist would also launch investigations to determine the cause and create necessary preventive measures.

 For this position, employees are not sitting in an office all day.
 Instead, they are dispatched to businesses within their jurisdiction.
 To properly complete the job, the specialist must have a vast knowledge of all necessary government regulations and procedures and be able to educate employers about these policies.
-Most importantly, in order to weed out workplace hazards, you must have deductive reasoning skills, attention to detail, and problem sensitivity.
+Most importantly, to weed out workplace hazards, you must have deductive reasoning skills, attention to detail, and problem sensitivity.

 Overall, working as a safety specialist is a very secure career because businesses want to protect their employees and that is a fact that is unlikely to change.
 Also, as the workforce grows older, senior workers will face issues with eyesight, hearing, and disability factors, so, for them, the role of safety specialist is more important than ever.